ucb-ist-drupal/SiteClone/README.md

 ### Tests!
 Tests should be added when/if this plugin is ported to Terminus 1.0.

+### Summarize errors at end of command
+Sometimes (mainly in customTransformation menthods) we use `$this->log()-error("foo")` but we don't abort the command.
+It would be nice if we could summarize any existing errors for the user at just before we display the urls.

 ### Add Windows support
 A bit more work is needed to support Windows.
 Search the code for "windows".